-Commercial property finance can additionally be used for business expansion or improvements to a property or even to help with relocating the business.
+Commercial property finance can additionally be used for business expansion (adding more practices) or improvements to a property or even to help with relocating the business.

 A commercial property is one that is primarily used for non-residential purposes.
-For example, offices, factories, retail stores and restaurants.
+For example, dental practices, surgeries, offices, factories, retail stores and restaurants.
 Properties that can be used either fully or semi commercial.

 A fully commercial building is a building that is wholly used for commercial purposes.
 A semi commercial building is one that is used for both commercial and residential purposes.
-For example, high street shops with flats above them.
+For example, a dental practice with flats above it.